How can I Speed up my Art Process?

 Plan your painting & learn to see things differently.

 One of the ways an artist can speed up their art process is down to how they see things in the first place.
-As we observe real life, lights, shadows and colour all seem to blend together to create intricate differences; some subtle, some more obvious, and a typical approach of a novice artist would be to try and focus on every little detail.
+As we observe real life, lights, shadows and color all seem to blend together to create intricate differences; some subtle, some more obvious, and a typical approach of a novice artist would be to try and focus on every little detail.

 If we try to focus on every detail it will slow our art process and we're more likely to make mistakes in representing what we see simply because it's too much information to take in!
 A masterful artist would first plan, and break the image down into simple digestible chunks.
-Separating the darks and lights (values) will enable for a more accurate interpretation.
+Separating the dark and lights (values) will enable for a more accurate interpretation.

 Learn to become efficient with your strokes.

 When you start to break down the information of a subject into simple shapes, you begin to focus on the relationships between the subjects in play.
 You can never fully reproduced what is presented to us in reality, but this approach is key to becoming extremely efficient and accurate and will help to speed up your painting process.

 Proportion, Value, Edges and Color are key things to master.
 By observing these things and breaking them down it will inevitably teach you to become more efficient with your brush strokes.
 Why use 10 strokes when you can identify the foundations of the key shape in play and place it down with a single stroke?